 Examples:

 The ROUNDDOWN function rounds numbers down.
-Unlike standard rounding, where only numbers less than 5 are rounded down, ROUNDDOWN rounds all numbers down. =ROUNDDOWN(3.9,0)
+Unlike standard rounding, where only numbers less than 5 are rounded down, ROUNDDOWN rounds all numbers down. =ROUNDDOWN(3.9,0) // returns 3

 ROUNDDOWN takes two arguments, number and num_digits.
 Number is the number to be rounded, and num_digits is the place at which number should be rounded.
 When num_digits is greater than zero, the ROUNDDOWN function rounds on the right side of the decimal point.